 A riverside walk at Cenarth Falls

-Although you can see the falls from the car park, you will enjoy it far more with a riverside walk.
+Although you can actually see Cenarth Falls from the car park, you’ll enjoy it far more with a riverside walk.
 Boardwalks follow a scenic waterside trail beside the river for about a mile.
 For the most part there’s a handrail.
 Unfortunately the planks have snapped in places, so may not be accessible for all.

 Standing on the opposite riverbank to the car park is a charming historic mill and waterwheel.
 Built in the 17th century, this flour mill was still in use until after World War II.
 The present Cenarth Mill was built near the site of the original mill, which was once owned by King Edward I.

 The National Coracle Centre